How We Use CloudOn & CloudOut to Protect Developer Environments

 CloudOut: Archives backed up data to object storage platforms such as Amazon S3, Google Cloud Storage, and Azure Blob Storage for quick access and retrieval.
 CloudOut as a standalone feature might sound like elastic storage on cloud for quick and easy access, but when coupled with CloudOn, it becomes an important building block in implementing a DR to cloud or migration to cloud strategy.

-CloudOn: Instantiates on-premises workloads in public cloud for DR, test/dev, and cloud migrations.
+CloudOn: Instantiates on-premises workloads in public cloud for app restores or test/dev.
 By itself, CloudOn is a tool to spin up copies of VMs running on-premises on a public cloud.
-But similarly, when used with CloudOut, it can become a great enabler in achieving a DR to cloud or migration to hybrid cloud strategy.
+But similarly, when used with CloudOut, it can become a great enabler in achieving rapid recovery to the cloud.

 As an example of how to put these features to effective use, let’s explore a real-life case study of how Rubrik IT can protect and restore our developer work environments to a cloud infrastructure.

 At Rubrik, we protect our on-premises work environments and archive the backups to the public cloud using CloudOut for easy accessibility.
 The archived images can be restored as either AWS or Azure instances on public cloud using CloudOn.
-In the case of a disaster, our IT team can leverage CloudOn to launch its developer work environments as Amazon EC2 or Azure VMs.
+In the case of an outage, our IT team can leverage CloudOn to launch its developer work environments as Amazon EC2 or Azure VMs.

 Rubrik CloudOn also allows us to power on an archived snapshot of a VM in the cloud.
 It is recommended that the archived snapshot of the VM lives in the cloud (e.g. Amazon S3) in order to power it on with Rubrik either using an on-demand or constant conversion, depending on how static or dynamic your work environments get.